Sex For Seniors & Seniors For Sex

 What Works for Us Individually and as a Couple?

 Potential sex related activities and their limits.
-Touch, oral, anal, intercourse, fetishes, BDSM (bondage, discipline, sadism, & masochism), DS (dominance & submission), groups, or other?
+The range of typical sexual activities include: touch, oral sex, anal sex, intercourse, fetishes, BDSM (bondage, discipline, sadism, & masochism), DS (dominance & submission), and group sex.
 Manual and oral stimulation can lead to more orgasmic sex than intercourse for some of us.
-If any of the kinkier alternatives strike a positive chord, there are options for couples to engage in them incrementally.
-These conversations have been found by some to be easier to initiate by talking about what they are NOT into.
+If any of the kinkier alternatives strike a positive chord, there are options for couples to engage.
+If you have never tried, then you may want to start slowly and incrementally.
+And, as always conversation is essential.
+These conversations may be easier to initiate by talking about what you are NOT into.
 Starting at this extreme point, is more likely to elicit agreement, possibly leading to one partner offering something else that’s off the table.
 This brief “not that” conversation can evolve into “have you ever?” or “would you ever?” to “I think I would like to try that.”

 Clothing.
-Come as you are, sexy outfit, lingerie, themed costume (cosplay), or nude?
-Clothing can be a major element of foreplay for many people.
+Come as you are, sexy outfit, lingerie, themed costume (cosplay), or nude - clothing can be a major element of foreplay for many people.
 Some feel attire that is layered or partially revealing is sexier and more stimulating than nudity.
-The striptease is based upon anticipation that grows as articles are removed.
-Excitement can build in a similar way as a partner’s clothing is removed.
-Costumes can trigger fantasies and introduce playfulness that is exciting.
+Excitement can build as articles of a partner’s clothing are removed, much as in a striptease.
+Costumes can trigger fantasies and introduce playfulness that can be exciting.
 Others prefer to be nude as soon as possible.

 Exhibitionism.
 Where are you on the spectrum of total modesty vs. nude performer?
 In the animal kingdom, of which we are a part, many creatures exist as a result of the exhibition by one partner in order to attract another.
 It can be a beautiful body, a dance, a color, a song, a smell, feathers, etc. In humans, it can be many of these.
-Women are generally, but not exclusively, more inclined to dress, groom, walk, dance, etc. more provocatively when attempting to communicate their availability and desire than men, who are typically (but not universally) more reserved.
-Some men tend to exhibit their fitness, prowess, and financial success in attempts to attract the attention of women.
+Women are generally, but not exclusively, more inclined to dress, groom, walk, dance, etc. more provocatively when attempting to communicate their availability and desire.
+Men, who are typically (but not universally) more reserved, tend to exhibit their fitness, prowess, and financial success in attempts to attract the attention of women.

 Foreplay.
-Foreplay is the mental and physical activity engaged in to generate arousal in both partners before intercourse and other activities potentially leading to orgasm.
-Kissing of all sorts is a fire starter, but what other forms do you or would you like to engage in: dancing, stripping, watching porn, touching, role playing, etc.?
-Dirty talk, telling an erotic story, or reading aloud romance novel type material can be a powerful way to set the mood.
-As we age, new limitations make intercourse for either the man or the woman impossible or painful, so foreplay becomes THE sex act, and it can be immensely pleasurable and rewarding in and of itself.
+Foreplay is the mental and physical activity engaged in to generate arousal in both partners before intercourse or other activities potentially leading to orgasm.
+Kissing of all sorts can be a fire starter, but what other forms of foreplay do you or would you like to engage in: dancing, stripping, watching porn, role playing, sexual touching, oral sex, etc.?
+Dirty talk, telling an erotic story, or reading aloud can be a powerful way to set the mood.
+As we age, new limitations make intercourse for either the man or the woman impossible or painful, so foreplay becomes THE sex act, and it can be immensely pleasurable and the route to orgasm in itself.